Scottish Arts Club Awards

 Since 2011 we have also presented awards for Scottish theatre.
 The Club also supports the Scottish Portrait Awards and the Scottish Arts Club Short Story Competition, which are managed by the Scottish Arts Club Charitable Trust.
 Read more about our awards below.

 Recent Visual Arts Awards

 Each year since 2011, the Scottish Arts Club has awarded a prize for the best Scottish theatre production appearing at the Edinburgh Fringe Festival.
 The prize has become affectionately known as The Flying Artichoke after the unique bronze sculpture, created by Edinburgh artist Duncan Robertson, presented to the winners as part of the awards ceremony.
+The Judges are proud of the fact that, over the years, they have spotted the potential in small and medium scale productions and the previous winners have all toured nationally and internationally.
 Read more

 The Scottish Arts Club are delighted to announce the outstanding winner of the 2017 Best Scottish Theatre Award is Adam by Frances Poet, directed by Cora Bissett and presented by the National Theatre of Scotland at the Traverse Theatre.
 The judges felt that the production was brilliantly executed in every way.